Malaysian Palm Oil Exports Performance to Asia Pacific Region

 A Review on MPO Performance

-During the period of January to February 2020, Malaysian palm oil export to the Asia Pacific region decreased by 2,944 MT or by 0.62% compared to the last year.
-This was mainly due to the lower imports by Vietnam, Singapore and Myanmar.
-Philippines retained its position as the main destination of Malaysian palm oil exports region which recorded the highest changes in volume about 30,809 MT or by 23.7%.
+During the period of January to August 2020, Malaysian palm oil export to the Asia Pacific region decreased by 159,893 MT or by 7.65% compared to the last year.
+This was mainly due to the lower imports by Vietnam, Japan, Indonesia and Myanmar.
+Philippines retained its position as the main destination of Malaysian palm oil exports region which recorded the highest changes in volume about 30,809 MT or by 7.4%.
 It showed an improvement in Malaysian palm oil export to the Philippines after the drop in 2019.
 The main reason for the increase in palm oil demand is the price spread between palm oil and coconut oil which makes it more attractive for domestic consumption of palm oil especially for food applications.
 For the month of August, the price spread of coconut oil and palm oil was USD280 compared to USD177 in January 2020 which increased about USD103 or by 58.2%.

 |Malaysian Palm Products Export to Asia Pacific Region (By Products)|